dawogfather/dawogfather.github.io/_posts/2017-05-01-long-time-between-drinks.md

 So...
 Now my second child is almost two and I have another on the way before the years end I thought I may as well give this another go.

-I can't remember much of anything as it is now, so possibly writing things down as they happen is a good idea for when that third child does arrive.
+I can't remember much of anything as it is right now, so possibly writing things down as they happen is a good idea for when that third child does arrive.

-Hopefully I keep the passwords in the password safe though and not on the blog.
+Hopefully I remember to keep the passwords in the password safe though and not on the blog.

+Not that this blog is about my children...

-So what have I been up to besides procreation...
+So what have I been up to besides procrastination and procreation...
 Lots of things!

-* setup atebyteapps.com
+* setup my company site (atebyteapps<atebyteapps.com>)
-* created a site stanthorpevilla.com.au for my brother's rental property
+* created a site (Stanthorpe Villa<stanthorpevilla.com.au>) for my brother's rental property
-* worked on Madcow 2.0 test automation system
+* worked on (Madcow 2.0<https://madcow.4impact.net.au>) test automation system more
 * worked on various insurance domain Guidewire software projects
 * played some amateur football and won and lost an elimination final
-* saw that whole nodeJS revolution happen and built a calendar application for my football team as a result (see https://foxpulsecalendar.atebyteapps.com)
+* saw that whole nodeJS revolution happen and built a calendar application for my football team using it as a result (see <http://foxpulsecalendar.atebyteapps.com>)
-* built a new house and fixed up an old rental
+* demolished a house, designed, built and furnished a new house and fixed up an old rental
-* and seen Jose Mourinho come back to Chelsea to win the premiership only to sacked the year after
+* and saw Jose Mourinho come back to Chelsea to win the premiership only to sacked the year after